 The Most Rev. David J. Bonnar, Bishop of Youngstown

 The Synod on Synodality is a two-year process of listening and dialogue which began in October 2021 with solemn opening liturgies in Rome and in dioceses around the world.
-The diocesan phase of listening has been extended, and continues throughout Spring 2022, and the global synodal process will conclude in 2023.
+The diocesan phase of listening spanned from Fall 2021 through Spring 2022, and the global synodal process will conclude in 2023.

 The word “Synod” comes from a Greek word which means, “to be on the journey together.”
 Following an ancient model, the contemporary Synod of Bishops was established as an institution after the Second Vatican Council (1962-1965), to advise the Pope on important aspects of Church life and mission.
 Recent synods have included consultations on evangelization (2012), family life (2015), and young people (2018).